 Sharks are fundamentally misunderstood creatures.
 For centuries, sharks have been feared because of their sharp teeth, ominous fins, and vicious visage.
-However, sharks are not a danger to humanity.
-In fact, they’re not even on the “Top 100 Greatest Threats to Humans” list.
+But the truth is, sharks are not a danger to humanity.
+In fact, they’re not even on the list of “Top 100 Greatest Threats to Humans.”
 The top spots on that list go to heart disease, cancer, car accidents, and suicide.
-However, sharks only kill an average of five people per year and injure an average of thirteen people per year.
+However, sharks only kill an average of five people per year, and injure an average of thirteen people per year.

 To put that number in perspective, lightning kills 24,000 people per year.
 Falling out of bed kills 450 people per year.
 Coconuts kill 150 people per year.
 Hot water (as in, hot tap water) kills 100 people per year.
 And last but not least, popping champagne corks kills 24 people per year.